canata09/E-Commerce-Woo-Plugin-WordPress/README.md

-# Welcome to the Loop
+# Welcome to the WooCommerce Plugin WordPress

 ![Plugin Logo](plugin_logo.png)

-👋 Try

 ## What is the E Commerce Woo Plugin WordPress?

-Create "templates" folder in the "themes" folder and change the folder's name to "woocommerce".
+👋 Create "templates" folder in the "themes" folder and change the folder's name to "woocommerce".

 ## Creating Theme Support for WooCommerce